IBM/maximo-labs/MkDocs/mas_8.5/docs/closing.md

 <h1>CLOSING REMARKS</h1>

-- In our end-to-end journey, we’ve seen our Remote Operations Support Engineer get a view of the sedimentation tanks with MVI, using a model that the Asset Analystand the Asset Manager downloaded from the Digital Twin Exchange.
+- In our end-to-end journey, we’ve seen our Remote Operations Support Engineer get a view of the sedimentation tanks with MVI, using a model that the Asset Analyst and the Asset Manager downloaded from the Digital Twin Exchange.

 - The Engineer also monitored all of the enterprise’s pumps in near-real time, applyingAI anomaly detection to eliminate false positive alerts.
 They investigated an asset in trouble, and submitted a service request all from a set of dashboardsin Maximo Monitor.